pablackhawk/daburger/README.md

 This is a simple full-stack application with front-end HTML and CSS using the Materialze framework, templating from Handlebars.js, a back-end implementation using Node.js, Express, and database support using MySQL.

 Users can enter burgers on the menu, making them available for consumption.
 Adding a burger to the menu also updates the database with the new burger.
 Available burger entries are shown on the left side of the screen and colored blue.
 Clicking on a burger consumes it, moving it to the right side of the screen and turning the burger red.
-The databse is then updated with its new status.
+The database is then updated with its new status.

 ## Installation